One of the biggest tools in my sobriety toolbox has been meditation.

 Starting Your Meditation Practice in Sobriety

-YouTube also has a ton of resources, though finding the right one can feel a bit like a needle in a haystack at times.
+YouTube also has a ton of resources, though finding the right one can sometimes feel like a needle in a haystack.
 Don’t overthink it too much.

 Just start.
 That’s all you have to do.
 You don’t have to worry if you’re doing it right (you are) or if it’s working (it is).
 You got this!